-Name Termination Diminution of Responsibility Tim Goyder (Executive Chairman) Mr. Goyder's employment agreement may be terminated by the Company or Mr. Goyder upon giving three months notice.
-If Mr Goyder's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 12 months' salary (A\$301,376) William Bent (Managing Director) Mr Bent's employment agreement may be terminated by the Company or Mr Bent upon giving at least six months' notice or such lesser period as agreed between the parties.
-In the event of a material change in Mr Bent's status, remuneration, benefits, title, work location, duties or responsibilities including but not limited to a material change in Mr Bent's direct reporting line or reporting structure, to which Mr Bent has not agreed and as a result of which Mr Bent's employment is terminated or he resigns from his employment with the Company, Mr Bent shall be entitled to a severance payment equal to 12 months' worth of the Annual Salary.
-(A\$391,789) Douglas Jones (Executive Director) Dr Jones' employment agreement may be terminated by the Company or Dr Jones upon giving three months notice.
-If Dr Jones' role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 12 months salary.
-(A\$311,422) Richard Hacker (CFO/Company Secretary) Mr Hacker's employment agreement may be terminated by the Company or the employee upon If Mr Hacker's role in the Company undergoes a material variation or diminution of responsibilities,

-Name Termination Diminution of Responsibility giving three months notice. including a material change in authority or in hi reporting relationship to the Board, he may terminat his employment and would then receive a paymer equal to 6 months' salary (A\$152,948) Other Named Executive Officers All other key management personnel employment agreements may be terminated by the Company or the employee upon giving three months notice.
+Name Termination Diminution of Responsibility Tim Goyder (Managing Director) Mr. Goyder's employment agreement may be terminated by the Company or Mr. Goyder upon giving three months' notice.
+If Mr. Goyder's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 12 months' salary (A\$390,000) Richard Hacker (Chief Financial Officer) Mr. Hacker's employment agreement may be terminated by the Company or the employee upon giving three months' notice.
+If Mr. Hacker's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 6 months' salary (A\$152,948) Gary Snow (Chief Operating Officer) Mr. Snow's employment agreement may be terminated by the Company or the employee upon giving three months' notice.
+If Mr. Snow's role in the Company undergoes a material variation or diminution of responsibilities, including a material change in authority or in his reporting relationship to the Board, he may terminate his employment and would then receive a payment equal to 6 months' salary (A\$147,500) Other Named Executive Officers All other key management personnel employment agreements may be terminated by the Company or the employee upon giving three months' notice.
 Nil Non-Executive Directors Nil Nil